Monday, September 28, 2026 9:00 AM – 11:00 AM

 INSTRUCTOR BIOGRAPHIES:

-Prasoon Chaturvedi, PhD, Vice President & Head, DMPK, C4 Therapeutics, Inc.Prasoon Chaturvedi, Ph.D., currently leads the DMPK efforts in the protein degrader space as Vice President, DMPK, at C4 Therapeutics in Watertown, MA.
+Prasoon Chaturvedi, PhD, Former Vice President & Head, DMPK, C4 Therapeutics, Inc.Prasoon Chaturvedi, Ph.D., led the DMPK efforts in the protein degrader space as Vice President, DMPK, at C4 Therapeutics in Watertown, MA.
 Over the last two decades, Prasoon has worked with numerous cutting-edge technologies to drive drug development endeavors in multiple therapeutic areas including infectious disease, oncology, hematology, cardiovascular, inflammation, and rare diseases leading to multiple successful IND, CTA, and NDA filings and has made key DMPK contributions for several marketed drugs including NUZYRA and ONPATTRO.
 Prasoon holds a Ph.D. from IIT, Roorkee (India), and did his postdoctoral training at E.K.
 Shriver Center of Harvard Medical School, MA.

 Stefanus Steyn, PhD, Research Fellow, Pharmacokinetics Dynamics & Metabolism, PfizerI have a Ph.D. in Pharmaceutical Chemistry and completed post-doctoral studies in the laboratory of Professor Neal Castagnoli at Virginia Tech.
 I have over 20 years pharmaceutical industry experience with over forty co-authored publications.
 I have spent most of my career at Pfizer in various roles within PDM (DMPK), supporting projects ranging from oncology to neuroscience and currently, Inflammation and Immunology (I&I).
 I am currently a Research Fellow, and my responsibilities include setting the DMPK research and project strategies within the I&I Research Unit.
 In addition, my team and I function as Project Representative within I&I while I also have responsibilities as a Research Project Lead for various Discovery programs.
 My interests include prediction of human ADME as well as exploring physicochemical properties and how they relate to ADME with a focus on absorption.
 PROTACs are of special interest given their unique beyond Rule-of-5 properties and the ADME challenges they present relative to classical small molecules.